 Yes, but you may need to seek official permission - especially if you are taking photos to make money.

-Do you know any interesting facts about the Kremlin?
+Do you know any fun facts about the Kremlin?
 Share them in the comments below!